chihhuiho/PIE_pose_invariant_embedding/README.md

 sh run.sh
 ```

-6. Check the result of pretrained models in log folder and log_robustness folder. log_robustness folder shows the classification results from single view to all the views provided.
+6. Check the result of pretrained models in log folder and log_robustness folder.
+Log_robustness folder shows the classification results from single view to all the views provided.
 Read run.sh for more information.

 ## Classification result for pretrained models